 It’s safe to place an elliptical trainer upstairs or in an apartment.
 Elliptical trainers weigh 100 to 150 lbs.
-Working out on is low impact so the floor doesn’t see much more load than your body weight.
+Working out on is low impact so the floor doesn’t see much more load than your body weight and the machine.
 This means any floor that’s up to code can handle an elliptical and user easily.

 Below you can find out why this is the case and some extra tips to make putting your elliptical trainer upstairs even safer.

 Can an upstairs floor handle an elliptical trainer?

 A building that’s up to code in the USA will be able to handle 30 to 40 lbs. of uniform load per square foot upstairs.
 Uniform load means that every part of the floor can handle that amount of weight in every spot of the floor at the same time.

 Of course you rarely have a load like that on the whole floor.
 Usually the floor isn’t completely covered in heavy things.
 And if it is, you probably can’t fit an elliptical trainer in there anyways.

 Code compliant buildings have another requirement and that is that you should be able to put a 300 lbs. load in any one spot.
 And you should be able to put a 300 lbs. load on more than one spot in the room as long as you don’t exceed the total load limit of the room and the spots where you put the pressure on the floor are far enough away from each other.